NikKowPHP/social-brain/chapters/chapter-6.md

 > ### **The 1% Upgrade**
 >
 > Do not wait for a crisis to practice this.
 You cannot learn to use a fire hose in the middle of a five-alarm fire.
-Practice the Conductor's Breath three times today when you are perfectly calm—waiting for code to compile, sitting at a red light.
+Practice The Conductor's Breath three times today when you are perfectly calm—waiting for code to compile, sitting at a red light.
 By doing this, you are building a new neural pathway so that when the real alarm bell rings, your brain already knows the path to safety.
 >
 > [QR CODE: Watch a 60-second video walkthrough of the Conductor's Breath.]